Moving To Thailand

 • Maintain contact with the new culture.
 Learn the language.
 Volunteer in community activities that allow you to practice the language that you are learning.
 This will help you feel less stress about

-Language and useful at the same time
+Language and useful at the

 • Allow yourself to feel sad about the things that you have left behind: your family, your friends, etc.